 For some time now I have been praying the words of the Psalms as a part of my daily prayers.
 If you read them long enough you will come across words like, “God, why did you walk off and leave me?
 God, I am furious with you.
 God, don’t you care about me?
 God, I wish you would just kill this person.”

 When you first read those lines and start to pray them back to God you wonder if you are allowed to say those words.
 They seem to be so guttural, brutal, and harsh.
-But apparently we are allowed and even encouraged to do so.
+But apparently, we are allowed and even encouraged to do so.

 When we come to God, even in brutal honesty, we are lamenting to a God who tells us all through the Scriptures that He is deeply invested in this world and cares about what goes on down here—and wants to hear from us.
-If I were to pray honestly to God I would need to pray these kind of prayers long before I pray anything else.
+If I were to pray honestly to God I would need to pray these kinds of prayers long before I pray anything else.

 If you continue to read in Jeremiah 31, where Matthew lifts this line for his story, you would read about this person, Rachel, and discover that she is extremely distraught about those whom she loves.
 She is so pained that she can’t be comforted.
 But that doesn’t stop God or even slow him down.

 for there is a reward for your work,

 says the Lord: